Deniz-Koseoglu/ClimMap_Toolkit/README.md

 2. `clim_summary` extracts data from downloaded NetCDF4 or HDF files, with or without further calculations (mean, SD, summed/aggregated climatologies, and/or anomalies).
 3. `clim_plot` visualises the data created with `clim_summary` (or that from any suitable .csv file).
 Please **note** that this function is a Work In Progress (WIP).
 4. `clim_region` spatially aggregates extracted/summarised data from any .csv via ESRI shapefiles.
-5. `clim_locate` determines values of extracted/summarised data at any number of point locations.
+5. `clim_locate` determines values of extracted/summarised satellite data at any number of point locations.
 6. `clim_cphyto` calculates phytoplankton biomass from particulate backscattering coefficient (b<sub>bp</sub>) data according to linear calibrations of [Behrenfeld et al., (2005)](https://doi.org/10.1029/2004GB002299), [Graff et al. (2016)](https://doi.org/10.3354/meps11539), or any custom linear regression function.
 7. `clim_day` calculates theoretical day length as a function of latitude and day of year according to [Kirk et al., 2010](https://doi.org/10.1017/CBO9781139168212) and based on the C implementation [here](http://orca.science.oregonstate.edu/faq01.php).
 8. `clim_divrate` models phytoplankton division/growth rates according to [Behrenfeld et al., 2005](https://doi.org/10.1029/2004GB002299) and/or [Behrenfeld et al. (2016](https://doi.org/10.1038/NCLIMATE2838), [2017](https://doi.org/10.1038/NGEO2861)).